plone/plone.classicui/README.md

 # plone.classicui

-The `plone.classicui` package provides all the templates and the code which is necessary to render the classic Plone user interface.

-The package contains page templates that were previously part of following packages, like `plone.app.layout` and `plone.app.portlets`.
+`plone.classicui` is a Plone distribution which comes with a basic classic ui set of functionallity, similar to what you have when you installed the Plone package and created a classxi ui Plone site.

+The package does not contain page templates, it only contains dependencies to other addon's and configures Plone.
+It can be used as an example for your own classic ui based Plone distribution.